 A reduction in the corporate tax can increase horizontal equity.
 The corporate tax is paid by employees, shareholders, and customers.
 We have no idea whether people with similar incomes bear similar shares of the corporate tax.

-Vertical equity: Does the TCJA move the nation closer to a situation where people with more incomes/wealth pay more taxes?
+Vertical equity: Does the TCJA move the nation closer to a situation where people with more incomes/wealth pay more taxes as percentage of income?

 The U.S. tax code broadly exhibits vertical equity.
 However, by lowering the top rates and the corporate tax rates, the differential amounts associated with different levels of income are reduced.
 It is possible that because of these reductions, individuals with higher income—primarily from sources that benefit from reduced corporate taxes—may well pay less in taxes than somebody with less income derived from working a formal job.